 Third Person Shooter

-- Jet Force Gemini housed a secret level called the Abandoned Space Station which tasked players with descending through its charred husk to the floors below.
-At the final deck, you'll find a mysterious door that slides open to releal a thin alcove and nothing more.
+- Jet Force Gemini houses a secret level called the Abandoned Space Station which tasks players with descending through its charred husk to the floors below.
+At the final deck, you'll find a mysterious door that slides open to reveal a thin alcove and nothing more.
 Keep in mind, an entire floor is dedicated to this grand reveal, which seems rather underwhelming when the door offers up little more than a bit of closet space.
 The developers later stated that "[The Abandoned Space Station] was one of the first levels we prototyped.
 We abandoned it, then put it back in late on as a hidden level."

 - MDK 2 has one point in Stage 3 where the doctor finds a fish bowl and a lighter. he then remarks "Now some more jelly and a blowdryer.
 If only I could find that monkey".
 This makes the player assume that three items: a jar of jelly, a blowdryer, and a monkey can be found, however none of those three items exist anywhere in the game.
 Not in stage 3, stage 6, stage 9, or stage 10.
 Many people believe it may have been an outtake audio file they never removed.

 - In Ratchet & Clank, when you have done all the side missions there still is an empty slot in the items menu.
 That slot is there to hold a Fetch Quest item until you turn it in, after that it is removed from the menu.
 This leads to some confusion.
 You can however fill it again in the New Game+ which lets you keep the reward for said fetch quest.